NPS Calculator

 Frequently Asked Questions

-What is the difference between Tier 1 and Tier 2?
+What is Tier 1 vs Tier 2?

-<strong>Tier 1:</strong> The primary retirement account with tax benefits and lock-in until age 60.<br/><strong>Tier 2:</strong> A voluntary savings account with no tax benefits and no lock-in (you can withdraw anytime).
-You need a Tier 1 account to open Tier 2.
+<strong>Tier 1:</strong> The mandatory retirement account with tax benefits and lock-in.<br/><strong>Tier 2:</strong> A voluntary savings account with no tax benefits and no lock-in (you can withdraw anytime).

 Are NPS returns guaranteed?